A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette: The Tilting Power Distribution

 which holds under the previous requirement that $\phi > 1$.
 Now that $\phi$ is free to vary, \eqref{eq:phiphipowerdist} shows that $\mu$ will now approach 1 as $\phi \rightarrow \infty$ (the expectation of the transformed version of \eqref{eq:powerdistcleaned} behaves similarly).
 Next let us reexamine the power distribution of \eqref{eq:powerdistcleaned}.
 Making the substitution of \eqref{eq:phiphipowerdistCONVERSE} yields a likelihood of $\phi-1$ when $y=1$.
 We could therefore consider an upper bound for the likelihood of the power distribution to be $\phi-1$ by the above logic considering the role of $\phi$.
 The appropriate logic applied to the reflected power distribution of \eqref{eq:reflectedpowerdistcleaned} also gives an upper bound of $\phi-1$ for the likelihood when $y=0$.

-We next note an influential concept discussed by \citet[][p.~87]{Verkuilen12}. \cite{Verkuilen12} advised one may nudge endpoint values away from the endpoint using a personally-chosen delta such as 0.001.
-This rescales observations to values between, say, 0.001 to 0.999, permitting classic beta regression modeling.
+We next note an influential concept discussed by \citet[][p.~87]{Verkuilen12}. \cite{Verkuilen12} advised the use of data transformations for endpoints.
+One option was to nudge endpoint values away from the endpoint using a personally-chosen delta such as 0.001.
+This cause observations to range between, say, 0.001 to 0.999, permitting classic beta regression modeling.
 Applying this concept, suppose we consider the limit of \eqref{eq:ReparBetaDist} as both $y$ and $\mu_\beta$ approach the endpoint of 1 at the same rate.
 That is, define $\tilde{\mu} \equiv \mu_\beta=y$ and note that if we could vary both $y$ and $\mu_\beta$ infinitesimally away from the endpoint at the same rate, we would have

 This would be the upper bound of the likelihood under these conditions and is close to the upper bound $\phi-1$ previously obtained.
 While \citep{Verkuilen12} advise sensitivity analyses for the personal choice of delta, here we do not select a particular numeric delta but instead consider a true infinitesimal in terms of a limit.